Tree Crop Growers: Here’s How to Build a Soil Health Foundation

 Tree crop growers are essential to the food system and the health of our environment.
-From apples to almonds, tree crops provide valuable food sources and contribute to local economies.
+From apples to almonds, tree crops provide valuable food sources and contribute to local economies and sustainability.
+Here are the figures:

-The U.S. Apple Association reports that U.S. apple growers produce more than 10 billion pounds of apples each year.
-That production sustains more than 150,000 jobs and generates $8 billion in wages.
+- The U.S. Apple Association reports that U.S. apple growers produce more than 10 billion pounds of apples each year.
+That production sustains 150,000+ jobs and generates $8 billion in wages.

 The resilience of tree crops is largely thanks to healthy soil.
 The role of soil health is integral to crop sustainability, impacting not only yields but also water retention, disease resistance, and even the nutritional quality of the food produced.

-This post will explore the crucial relationship between soil health and tree crop vitality and discuss what growers can do to enhance soil for sustainable and productive orchards.
+This post explores the crucial relationship between soil health and tree crop vitality, and what tree crop growers can do to enhance soil for sustainable and productive orchards.

-Healthy soil provides the foundation for resilient, productive trees.
-A trademark of healthy soils is that they tend to be rich in organic matter, which makes them better able to retain water, cycle nutrients efficiently, and support underground microbial ecosystems that make nutrients more accessible to crops.
+Healthy soil for tree crop growers provides the foundation for resilient, productive trees.
+Soils rich in organic matter retain water, cycle nutrients efficiently, and support underground microbial ecosystems that make nutrients more accessible to crops.
 This nutrient availability is essential for tree crops like apples, almonds, and pistachios, ensuring that the roots have access to the resources they need to grow.

 In tree crop agriculture, healthy soils also influence human nutrition.
 Nutrient-dense tree crops — such as nuts, fruits, and seeds — are rich sources of essential vitamins and minerals.